DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 </details>

 <details><summary>
-6. What statement would you use to assign the value 32 to the variable cheeses ?
+6. What statement would you use to assign the value 32 to the variable cheeses?
 </summary>

 ```cpp